camunda/camunda-docs-static/get-started/content/cmmn11/install.md

 ---

-First you need to setup your development environment and install Camunda BPM Platform.
+First you need to set up your development environment and install the Camunda BPM Platform and the Camunda Modeler.

 # Prerequisites